 This classic Matcha Latte is amenable to virtually every wellness diet!
 In the bullet points below, I give a preview of the recipe to further clarify for each diet the slight variations you’ll choose as you make your version.

 - Paleo: Everything about this recipe is Paleo.
 If you’re broadly Paleo, just choose your milk and fats below based on whether or not your body tolerates dairy and what forms.
-I personally use raw, A2, grass-fed milk.
+I personally use raw, A2, grass-fed milk or macadamia nut milk.

 - AIP: You’ll use coconut milk to make this recipe and coconut oil for the fat.